About us

 Communications Coordinator

-She is a social communicator and journalist, and holds a master's degree in journalism from the Universidad de los Andes.
-Universidad de los Andes.
-She has ten years of experience in the design and implementation of communication strategies that translate complex research into complex research into clear and accessible narratives.
+She is a social communicator and journalist, and holds a master's degree in Journalism from Universidad de los Andes.
+She has ten years of experience in the design and implementation of communication strategies that translate complex research into clear and accessible narratives.

 María Camila Lozano Rivas